WilsonChen003/HDLGen/README.md

 Interface manipulate
    * Add interface from IPXACT, JSON, RTL, SV code, or hash array
    * Add port to interface by name
-   * Remove port from interface name
+   * Remove port from interface by name
    * Print or show interface signals for design or debug

 IPXACT manipulate
    * Read in IPXACT and add all interfaces
    * Show all interfaces defined in IPXACT ( for debug )
-   * Export interface by name to IPXACT ( in development )
+   * Export interface to IPXACT by name ( in development )
-   * Export port by name to IPXACT ( in development )
+   * Export port to IPXACT by name ( in development )
-   * Export standard IPXACT for current module ( in development )
+   * Export standard IPXACT for current top module ( in development )

 Function generation
    * Use embedded functions to generate differnt module or loigc you want